|Nutrition Facts (per serving)|

-This old recipe from my Great-Grandmother can be considered a thin fish stew or a thick fish soup.
-Pronounced "COO-be-yon," this is the favorite dish of many Cajuns.
+This old recipe can be considered a thin fish stew or a thick fish soup.
+Fish court-bouillon (pronounced COO-be-yon) is the favorite dish of many Cajuns.
 It is unusual in that it is served with French bread rather than rice.
-It is the only dish for which my grandmother had two different written recipes.

-Grandma called for a "pot spoon" of oil, which took some figuring out on my part.
-I realized after much testing that a "pot spoon" is equivalent to one tablespoon.
+The original recipe called for a "pot spoon" of oil, which took some figuring out.
+After much testing, it became clear that a "pot spoon" is equivalent to 1 tablespoon.

 - 1/4 cup peanut oil